Gluten-Free Snickerdoodle Cookies

 Cinnamon lovers rejoice!
 Snickerdoodles are the best.
-Snickerdoodles are light, fluffy, and soft cookies that are rolled in cinnamon sugar and taste amazing.
-Fresh baked snickerdoodle cookies were one of the things I most looked forward to with every holiday season, and I’m so excited to still indulge in these delicious cookies with this healthier recipe!
+They’re a light, fluffy, and soft cookie that are rolled in cinnamon sugar and taste amazing.
+Along with AIP cut-out sugar cookies, and AIP gingerbread cookies, snickerdoodle cookies are one of the things I most look forward to with every holiday season.

-Snickerdoodles are the perfect cookie to add to your holiday cookie rotation, and now, you don’t have to miss out on them with this delicious, easy and healthier version!
-These snickerdoodle cookies are made to be paleo, AIP, egg-free, and gluten-free.
+Snickerdoodles are the perfect addition to your holiday cookie rotation, and now, you don’t have to miss out on them with this delicious, easy, and healthier version!
+These are made to be AIP, dairy-free, egg-free, and gluten-free.

 - Maple Syrup & Coconut Sugar